js-ferguson/myBlog/README.md

 user@somecoolhostname:~$ cd myBlog && Python3 -m venv venv
 ```

-4. This will create a virtual environment for you to install the apps dependancies without having to install them system wide.
+4. This will create a virtual environment for you to install the apps dependencies without having to install them system wide.
 Now lets activate the venv and install the apps requirements.

 ```
 user@somecoolhostname:~$ source venv/bin/activate && pip install -r requirements.txt